 You can do this in the pot of water as it heats.
 (Just be careful if the water is already steaming!)

 Set the chicken aside on a kitchen towel until the water has finished heating.
-At this point you can also freeze the bag if you want to store the prepared chicken for later.
+At this point, you can also freeze the bag if you want to store the prepared chicken for later.

 Use the same water displacement technique to seal the broccoli bag.

-5 Cook the broccoli and chicken.
 Once the water has come to temperature, add the chicken and broccoli to the water and cook for 2 hours.
 Make sure your cooking bags are completely submerged in the water; place a heavy bowl over the pot if the spoons aren't keeping the broccoli submerged.

 I also like to rotate all the bags halfway through cooking to make sure they are cooking evenly, as sometimes they can get jostled around in the water.